-Comprehensive Emergency Management Plan (CEMP) and Local Emergency Plans establish the framework to ensure that PBC and the municipalities will be adequately prepared to deal with the all-hazards threatening the lives and property of citizens and details pre- and post-disaster hazard mitigation strategies, policies and activities;
+Comprehensive Emergency Management Plan and Local Emergency Plans, which establishes the framework to ensure that PBC and the municipalities will be adequately prepared to deal with the hazards threatening the lives and property of citizens and details pre and post-disaster hazard mitigation strategies, policies and activities;

-Local Mitigation Strategy (LMS) describes county-wide strategies and projects for mitigating the effects of identified vulnerabilities to natural, technological and human-caused hazards;
+Local Mitigation Strategy, which describes county-wide strategies and projects for mitigating the effects of identified vulnerabilities to natural, technological and human caused hazards;

-Continuity of Operations Plan (COOP) ensures the continuance of essential governmental functions during any emergency or situation that, might otherwise disrupt normal operations.
+Continuity of Operations Plan, which ensures the continuance of essential governmental functions during any emergency or situation that, might otherwise disrupt normal operations.

-Through sub-committees of the LMS, these and other plans relevant to the protection of life and property are closely monitored in an effort to ensure their language, policies, procedures, and practices are compatible, consistent, coordinated, and mutually beneficial.
+Through subcommittees of the Local Mitigation Strategy, these and other plans relevant to the protection of life and property are closely monitored in an effort to ensure their language, policies, procedures, and practices are compatible, consistent, coordinated, and mutually beneficial.

 The County and its 39 municipalities participate in a full complement of federal, state, and local mitigation programs and initiatives.
-Representative of these programs and initiatives are the LMS, CRS, NFIP, FMAP, Community Emergency Response Team (CERT), Continuity of Operations (COOP), counterterrorism, radiological emergency preparedness initiatives, and hazardous materials.
+Representative of these programs and initiatives are the LMS, CRS, NFIP, FMAP, Community Emergency Response Team, Continuity of Operations, counter-terrorism, radiological emergency preparedness initiatives, and hazardous materials.
 The collective purpose of these activities is the elimination or mitigation of hazards presenting significant risk to PBC and its residents, with a focus on new and existing buildings and infrastructure.